Impact Windows or Hurricane Shutters?

 Benefits of Accordion Shutters

 Accordion shutters require little effort in terms of protecting your windows and doors.
 One person can secure a home quickly.
 Second-floor windows are a bit more involved and take more time.
 Regardless, they're quicker and convenient compared to screwing plywood up.

 Cost of Impact Glass vs Hurricane Shutters

-Installing hurricane shutters over non-impact windows is less expensive than replacing with impact.
+Installing hurricane shutters over non-impact windows is less expensive than replacing them with impact.
 You can save money this way.
 If closing the shutters is not a problem for you.
-Keep in mind this however.
+Keep in mind this, however.
 The screws securing new shutters penetrate the exterior wall.
 The screw holes do leak over time.
 Especially on a wooden frame second floor.
 A good portion of our weekly workload is fixing rotten wood and stucco walls.
 Check out our web page Stucco Wall Repairs.
-It is my opinion that the cost savings upfront installing shutters does not outweigh the long term maintenance implications.
+It is my opinion that the cost savings upfront installing shutters does not outweigh the long-term maintenance implications.